AymHinder/OptiDech3/README.md

 ## Overview

-OptiDech3 is a Flask-based web application designed for IoT waste management.
+OptiDech3 is a Flask-based web application designed for IoT waste management for the city of Troyes, France.
 This application helps in monitoring and managing waste collection using IoT devices.

+This application was created for educational and demonstration purposes, the bin filling readings are currently simulated.

+However, all contributions are welcome.

 ## Features

 - Real-time waste level monitoring
 - Alerts and notifications for waste collection
 - Data visualization and analytics
-- User authentication and role management
+- Optimal visualization of waste collection routes

 ## Installation